entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is 0.

 > - The coding of *Yipetalichthys* is ?.
-The coding of MPauropetalichthys magnoculus*, *Eurycaraspis incilis* should be revised from ? to -.
+The coding of *Pauropetalichthys magnoculus*, *Eurycaraspis incilis* should be revised from ? to -.

 424. Spiracular groove on basicranial surface: (0) absent; (1) present.